-Making sure search engines can crawl your website and the information displays properly in its search results is an important part of search engine optimization.
+Ensuring that search engines can access your website and that the information appears correctly in their search results is a crucial aspect of search engine optimization.

 Following are the steps to perform Google SEO of a WordPress website